famous05/bezier-curve-3d/README.md

 	cd bezier-curve-3d

-3. Run the build script (-r or -d for release or debug build)
+3. Use conan to build the library

-   ./build.sh -r
+	conan build .

 This outputs the library in the location build/lib/<build-type>/bezier-curve-3d.lib